acmutd/engineering-info/dev_template.md

  - [Kendra Huang](https://github.com/kendra-huang)
  - Other contributors

+### Resources

+ - Include any resources and their links that helped with your project's success
+ - Articles
+ - Documentation
+ - Examples

 ### Questions

 Sometimes you may have additional questions.
 If the answer was not found in this readme please feel free to reach out to the [Director of Development](mailto:comet.acm@gmail.com) for _ACM_